linux-kdevops/kdevops-history/docs/libvirt-storage-pool.md

 # kdevops libvirt storage pool considerations

-Only read this page if you are using libvirt for virtualization with vagrant.
+Only read this page if you are using libvirt for virtualization with Vagrant.

-Since kdevops uses vagrant, it is important to understand how vagrant makes use of storage within libvirt.
-And the reason it is important is that the way vagrant uses pool strage is rather stupid, and long term can really be counter productive if you want to scale.
+Since kdevops uses Vagrant, it is important to understand how Vagrant makes use of storage within libvirt.
+And the reason it is important is that the way Vagrant uses pool storage is rather stupid, and long term can really be counter productive if you want to scale.

-By default, if you are on a bare new system, using vagrant with libvirt will assume you want to create a "default" libvirt storage pool on the *same* directory where your Vagrantfile is located!
+By default, if you are on a bare new system, using Vagrant with libvirt will assume you want to create a "default" libvirt storage pool on the *same* directory where your Vagrantfile is located!
 This is insanity.
 It is pure bananas.
 This is specially true that today all distributions other